 SCOTT BENNETT

-At 73 I feel like I have come to a place where my work is integrating the elements and influences that have occupied my studio practice from the beginning, in a way that satisfies my demanding standards more fully than before.
-My influences come from great painting and sculpture all the way back to the caves.
-“Great” is simply what moves me the most.
-This would include Renaissance, Old Master, Impressionist, Pre-War American Modernist, Cubist, Abstract Expressionist, Color Field, Post Painterly Abstraction, etc, but also includes African and Oceanic tribal sculpture and architecture, Early American quilt and folk art design, children’s art, my personal connection to the natural world,…and more.
-I absorb influences voraciously.
+I’ve been painting for over 50 years and I feel like I have come to a place where my work is integrating the elements and influences that have occupied my studio practice from the beginning, in a way that satisfies my demanding standards more fully than before.
+My influences come from a wide range of sources that includes works from Medieval times into the Renaissance through Impressionism, Pre-War American Modernism, Cubism, Abstract Expressionism, Color Field, Post Painterly Abstraction, African and Oceanic tribal sculpture and architecture, Early American quilt and Folk Art design, Children’s art, and of course my contemporary colleages and peers.
+My personal connection to the natural world feels like the backbone of my inspiration whether I am making representational or more abstract pictures.

 While I have a healthy deep satisfaction with these new paintings, I know that the internal demands I feel will continue to drive me and my work as the paintings unfold and change - one by one.